sevekim/app/README.md

-﻿# Flutter app demo - Event App (Initial version)
+﻿# Crossplatform app demo - Event App (Initial version)

-This is to show case Flutter App (initial version) that is in development and thus **thus has many bugs**.
+This is to show case Crossplatform App (initial version) that is in development and thus **thus has many bugs**.

 **NOTE**: These is only a subset of codes, thus are not intended to be copied.